Japanese + Aikido Program

 * 2:00 - 3:00 pm: Japanese

-- The first class starts on January 23, 2013, but enroll at any time.
+- Classes started on January 23, 2013, but enroll at any time.
 Each

 applicant will be evaluated and placed in the appropriate class for age group, language experience, etc.